solidrock-technology/docs/docs/guide/events.md

 1. **Offline:** The event is _not_ accessible by anyone from the frontend.
 Anyone trying to access the booking process for this event will be instructed that bookings are closed.
 2. **Public:** The event _is_ accessible by any member of the public from the frontend.
 The event will also appear on the main [event listing page](https://events.solidrock.io/events).
 3. **Private:** The event _is_ accessible by any member of the public so long as they have the specific website URL for the event.
 The event will not be listed on the main event listing page.
 4. **Cancelled:** The event has been cancelled and is no longer accessible for people to book in.
-Any person trying to access the event frontend will be instructed that the event has been cancelled and they should contact the event organiser for more information.
+Any person trying to access the event frontend will be instructed that the event has been cancelled, and they should contact the event organiser for more information.

 ## Contact Information